nickpad/goldfishdb/README.md

 working with lots of ephemeral data that doesn't need to be persisted, but that you need to be able to query in multiple ways, you might find it useful.

-Goldfish provides a simple way of defining multiple indexes over a set of data, taking care of the manual book-kepping that would otherwise be necessary to maintain the indexes.
+It provides a simple way of defining multiple indexes over a set of data, taking care of the manual book-kepping that would otherwise be necessary to maintain the indexes.

-There are a few important reasons why this library might **not** be appropriate for your use case:
+There are a few important things to be aware of:

   * No persistance - all data lives in memory and will disappear with your Ruby process.
   * Only supports querying for equality, i.e. range lookups aren't possible.
   * Currently **not** threadsafe.
-  * There's no server component, so if multiple processes need to be able to access the data, it may not be appropriate.

 Example
 -------